 - 1. Ongoing evaluation of the student work from: i) their participation in class, ii) the resolution of practical cases studies submitted in writing, and iii) delivery of teamwork on a final project in writing and its presentation.
 Each part: participation in class, delivered cases and final project; ponders a third in the final grade.
-To opt for this system of evaluation, the student must obtain a minimum score of 3 points out of 10 in an exam to be carried out at the end of the semester, either on the days authorized at the end of the semester for the performance of the continuous assessment tests, or in the last days of class.
+To opt for this system of evaluation, the student must obtain a minimum score of 3 points out of 10 in an exam to be carried out at the end of the semester; the continuous assessment test.
 If the student received a score on this test superior to that obtained through the weighted sum of the grades obtained from ongoing evaluation activities, it will prevail the exam note. - 2.
 Global assessment.
 Students who do not opt for ongoing evaluation or that does not exceed the minimum score (3 out of 10) or want to improve their qualification, shall be entitled to attend the global test, prevailing in any case the best of the grades obtained.
 This global test consists of a final exam in writing with theoretical / practical questions to demonstrate knowledge assimilation of the theoretical concepts and the application of the practical aspects seen in cases, readings, and examples.
 As a guideline, the theoretical part is between 50-60% of the note, and between 40-50% the practical one.